software-tools-books/js4ds/_en/gloss.md

 **root element**{:#g:root-element}:
 FIXME

-**Scalable Vector Graphics**{:#g:svg}:
-a standard way to represent line-based graphics using [XML](#g:xml)-style notation.
-SVG images resize much more cleanly than pixel-based images, and most browsers can draw them directly.

 **schema**{:#g:schema}:
 a specification of the "shape" of data, such as the [fields](#g:field) making up a database table